Birth Injury Lawyer in Canton, Georgia

 Some of the most common types of birth injuries that can result from medical malpractice include the following:

 - Brachial plexus palsy (Erb’s palsy) – The brachial plexus is a bundle of nerves near the shoulder that relays signals from the brain and spinal cord to the hands and arms.
-If a doctor or nurse handles a baby too roughly during delivery or is not careful when using birthing tools like forceps, the brachial plexus can be damaged.
-This can cause the baby to lose much of the ability to use the affected limb.
+The brachial plexus can be damaged if a doctor or nurse handles a baby too roughly during delivery or is not careful when using birthing tools like forceps.
+This can cause the baby to lose the ability to use the affected limb.

 - Brain damage – The most common cause of brain damage among fetuses and newborns is a lack of oxygen to the brain during pregnancy or delivery.
 Doctors should carefully monitor a fetus’ oxygen levels throughout pregnancy and labor, or the child could suffer lifelong physical and mental health effects.
 Physical trauma or improper use of birthing tools can also impact oxygen flow to a fetus’ brain.